How to Take Care of Your Skin Before and After a Workout

 Avoid tight-fitting clothing where sweat may become trapped.
 “When excess sweating occurs, such as during exercise, it's a good idea to wear loose fitting and lightweight clothing to allow sweat to evaporate normally”, says Samoltitis.
 This is especially true if you’re prone to body acne.
 Beyond your outfit choice, keep a bottle of our Back-Up Plan Acne-Control Body Mist on hand to treat and prevent body breakouts that may pop up post-sweat.

-Use a towel to wipe off excess sweat.
+- Use a towel to wipe off excess sweat.
 While it’s a good idea to shower off ASAP, that’s not always possible.
-Cleanse sweat, dirt, and bacteria away immediately with our Baby Cheeks All-in-One Hydrating Milk, which is easy to stow in a gym or beach bag.
+Cleanse sweat, dirt, and bacteria away immediately with our Baby Cheeks Hydrating Toner, which is easy to stow in a gym or beach bag.

 - Since we lose water when we sweat, it’s always a great idea to rehydrate afterwards.
-Pat on a drop or two of our Hydration Station Booster with Hyaluronic Acid post-cleanse to avoid skin dehydration and amplify that dewy, post-sweat glow.
-Cooling down with our Hydrating Plumping Mask doesn’t hurt thirsty skin, either.
+Cool down with our Hydrating Plumping Mask to help hydrate thirsty skin.